 If you receive a suspicious email, be mindful of the following:

 - Always verify any new or changed payment instructions by means other than email.
+We recommend a call.

 - Never send account information via email.
 Not even to the bank.

 - Use dual control for all transaction initiation.
 For ACH or Wire transfers, American National Bank/Western Bank recommends dual authorization for any ACH or Wire transfer initiated with one person authorized to initiate and a second person authorized to approve the transaction.